 |SAT Score above 690 / AP Exam score 5||LATIN 300-level or above.
 See note below about AP Credit.|

 AP Credit: A score of 4 or 5 gives the student credit for a Latin course taken (LATIN 25 Introduction to Literature).
-LATIN 25 will count toward the University requirement for 34 courses necessary for graduation, but it will not count toward the University language requirement, or for the Classical Studies or Classical Languages major.
+LATIN 25 will count toward the University requirement for 34 courses necessary for graduation, but it will not count toward the University language requirement, or for any of our departmental majors and minors.

 Placement for Students with High School Latin who have no SAT/AP Test Scores

 Students who have not taken the College Board Achievement test or the Advanced Placement exam should make arrangements with the DUS to take the department Latin placement test.
 Ideally, they should do so before the beginning of classes.
 This test will produce the equivalent of an SAT-II score that will be used as a placement guide.